Koredotcom/docs/docs/xo/answers/content-extraction/extraction.md

 ## Enabling/ Disabling a Strategy

+By default, as soon as a strategy is created, it is enabled.
 You can also temporarily enable or disable a strategy for testing purposes to evaluate alternative extraction strategies or when it is no longer needed.
 You can do so from the strategy page.

 ![Disable a strategy](../images/disable-strategy.png "Disable a strategy")